allpaca/V8Harvest/V8Harvest_2011.md

   var head = new Array(1);
   var tail = head;

+  // Fill heap to increase old-space size and trigger concurrent sweeping on
-  for (var i = 0; i < 200; i++) {
+  // some of the old-space pages. for (var i = 0; i < 200; i++) {
     tail[1] = new Array(1000);
     tail = tail[1];